girish-jha/girish-jha.github.io/_posts/2015-11-06-Unit-testing-with-jasmine-and-karma.md

     };
 }]);
 ```

 and just by doing this will make your test pass.
-You will see your tests failing if you change anything in the code or in the test if uit does not match the requirement.
+You will see your tests failing if you change anything in the code or in the test if it does not match the requirement.